-ABx has declared JORC compliant Mineral Resources totalling 124.8 million tonnes (inferred 59.2 Mt, indicated 65.6 Mt - see resource statement in ASX release 25 August 2016) in New South Wales mainly around Taralga-Goulburn-Penrose inland from Port Kembla, a major deposit at Binjour in central Queensland inland from Bundaberg Port and in northern Tasmania extending from Campbell Town to Bell Bay in northern Tasmania.
+ABx has declared JORC compliant Mineral Resources totalling 137.1 million tonnes (inferred 64.4 Mt, indicated 72.7 Mt - see resource statement in ASX release 31 January 2019) in New South Wales projects, Binjour in central Queensland inland from Bundaberg Port and in northern Tasmania extending from Campbell Town to Bell Bay in northern Tasmania - see Figure 1.
 All tenements are 100% owned, unencumbered and free of third party royalties.

-During 2017, ABx made sales in excess of 38,000 tonnes of bauxite from the Bald Hill operations in Tasmania, which commenced in December 2014 as Australia's first new bauxite production project for more than 35 years.
+During 2018, ABx made sales of fertiliser grade bauxite and is also well-advanced in producing the next 30,000 tonne cement-grade bauxite sale from the Bald Hill operations in Tasmania, which commenced in December 2014 as Australia's first new bauxite production project for more than 35 years.
+Full-scale production at Bald Hill has gone well, achieving higher tonnages and grades than budget well within the 1 May shipping deadline.